-I am undergoing fertility treatment and due the pills I had 4 days of menstruation (red stains) and 4 more days of brown stains.
+I am undergoing fertility treatment, and due to the pills I had 4 days of menstruation (red stains) and 4 more days of brown stains.
 The doctor says that I shouldn’t wait for the seven blood-free days because I am going to lose the fertility days.
 What should I do?

-Please also review the laws of stains.
+We also recommend reviewing the laws of stains.
 While a flow of red blood will render you niddah, it is often possible avoid becoming niddah from staining that does not become a flow.

 We wish you success with your treatment.

 This response was updated on 13 December, 2020.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.